percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 end-to-end and hop-by-hop security and for providing key information to Media Distributors for the hop-by-hop security.

-Interaction between the Key Distributor and the call processing function may be necessary to for proper conference-to-endpoint mappings, which may or may not be satisfied by getting information directly from the endpoints or via some other means.
-See (#dolist) for a related item in the To Do list.
+Interaction between the Key Distributor and the call processing function is necessary to for proper conference-to-endpoint mappings.
+This is described in (#identity).

 The Key Distributor needs to be secured and managed in a way to prevent exploitation by an adversary, as any kind of compromise of the Key Distributor puts the security